Introduction to Python

 ['a', 'b', 'c', 'a', 'b', 'c', 'a', 'b', 'c']

-Tuples are similar to lists, they store multiple items in a variable, can contain items of different types, but cannot be modified or reordered.
-They are defined by ()
+Tuples are similar to lists, they store multiple items in a variable, can contain items of different types, but they cannot be modified or reordered.
+They are defined using ()

 , with items separated by commas.

-Not being able to be modified makes tuples run a little faster than lists, so if you don't need to modify the data it is better to use tuples instead of lists.
+Since they cannot be modified, tuples execute a bit faster than lists, so if you don't need to modify the data, it's better to use tuples instead of lists.

 tupla = ('item0', 1, True, 3.3, 'item4', True)tupla